jajakyra/jajakyra/README.md

 - 👋 Hi, I’m @jajakyra
-- 👀 I’m interested in Music, Computing Technology and Anime
+- 👀 I’m interested in Music, Product and Anime
 - 🌱 I’m currently learning how to become a bad ass product manager
 - 💞️ I’m looking to collaborate on Kyra Platform
 - 📫 How to reach me - make a wish